-WE BRING YOU THE LONG RANGE SNOW FORECAST AND THE ACTUAL WEATHER FOR THE ALPS THIS WINTER 2020 ALONG WITH PREDICTIONS FOR FRESH SNOWFALL AND POWDER THIS WINTER
+WE BRING YOU THE LONG RANGE SNOW FORECAST AND THE ACTUAL WEATHER FOR THE ALPS THIS WINTER 2020 ALONG WITH PREDICTIONS FOR FRESH SNOWFALL AND POWDER

 The atmosphere is certainly capable of wild swings

 But now the weather experts have declared the El Niño of 2019 is officially over.
 With near-average conditions in the tropical Pacific, we returned to ENSO-neutral conditions (neither El Niño or La Niña is present).
 Predictions are for an ENSO-neutral (50-55 per cent chance) throughout this Northern Hemisphere winter.

 A return to neutral means that we have not had that predictable influence from El Niño or La Niña, but still the atmosphere is capable of wild swings without a push from either.
 Basically, ENSO-neutral means that the job of seasonal forecasters got a bit tougher.